 Last time, we discussed getting started with a new digital presence, and finding a digital specialist.
 Today we'll look at some strategy and planning ideas.

-One of the main reasons a website project will fail is a lack of planning.
+One of the main reasons a project will fail is a lack of planning.
 Most people don't just jump in and buy a new house, or go on a holiday, or start a new business, without some research and planning first, right?

 Strategy & Planning